-Turnitin is a Web-based plagarism detection application that can be used by instructors still wishing to have an electronic means of checking originality of work, who collect electronic student submissions via email or means other than Blackboard.
+Turnitin is a web-based plagarism detection application that can be used by instructors to check the originality of work by collecting electronicstudent submissions via Blackboard or other means.
 Turnitin works by checking an uploaded assignment against a large database of other published and written work.
 Once uploaded, students can check their Originality Report for a detailed summary of possible plagarized words or phrases.

 - Let your students know that their work will be assessed for originality

 - Easily assess the original content of student papers

 - Provide specific feedback to students with results of matching content

 We offer Turnitin to all faculty members wishing to use it in their course.
 Turnitin can be used via a web-based application or as part of our Learning Management System (LMS), Blackboard.
 A good portion of faculty take advantage of this tool for writing assignments and peer work.